Physical therapy for neck pain

 Physical therapy for neck pain can be used to manage the long-term symptoms of certain cervical spine conditions, or to help a patient recover following cervical spine surgery.
-When employed as part of a course of conservative treatment for conditions such as spinal stenosis, degenerative disc disease or osteoarthritis, the main goal of physical therapy is to help the patient improve or maintain the strength and flexibility of the neck muscles.
+When employed as part of a course of conservative treatment for conditions such as spinal stenosis, degenerative disc disease or osteoarthritis, the goal of physical therapy is to improve the strength and flexibility of the neck muscles.

 - Nerve stimulation — also known as transcutaneous electrical nerve stimulation (TENS), this treatment involves attaching electrodes to the skin to run currents through the muscle, which is believed to help alleviate stiffness and increase mobility

 - Ultrasound — high-frequency sound waves are directed toward a specific part of the body to generate soothing heat via internal vibrations